 This homemade cocktail sauce is quick to make and sure beats anything out of a jar.
 Smoked spices add an unexpected twist of flavor.
-Adjust the ingredients to your taste, like more heat or spice, and enjoy with garlic roasted shrimp for a terrific appetizer.
+Adjust the ingredients to your taste, like more heat or spice.
+Enjoy it with roasted garlic shrimp for a terrific appetizer.
 In fact, I just made this again today to take to a Christmas ornament swap party.
 Everyone loved it!

-Let’s talk about a few of the ingredients that make up cocktail sauce – ketchup, horseradish, spices, and traditionally Worcestershire.
+Let’s talk about a few of the ingredients that make up homemade cocktail sauce: ketchup, horseradish, spices, and traditionally Worcestershire.

 Ketchup – The base of cocktail sauce is ketchup.
 When you buy, choose organic and read labels for lower sugar and no bad ingredients such as high fructose corn syrup (HFCS).